Western Group

-The Western Group is one of the island groups of the Azores archipelago in Portugal.
-It comprises the islands of Flores and Corvo, situated on the North American Continental Plate, approximately 1500 km west of mainland Portugal.
-These islands are part of a chain formed by the Mid-Atlantic Ridge volcanic activity, rising from ~1,500 m below sea level.
+The Western Group is one of the three island groups that form the Azores archipelago in Portugal.
+It comprises the islands of Flores and Corvo, situated on the North American Plate, approximately 900 miles west of mainland Portugal.

 History

 Flores and Corvo were discovered in 1452 by the Portuguese explorers Diogo and João de Teive, and were formally claimed by the kingdom of Portugal in January 1453 under King Afonso V. Flores was so named by 1475 for its profusion of yellow flowers, and Corvo derived its name "Caldeirão" from its volcanic crater.

 Geography

-The islands that form the Western group of the Azores archipelago are situated on the North American Continental Plate, approximately 1500 km west of mainland Portugal.
-These islands are part of a chain formed by the Mid-Atlantic Ridge volcanic activity, rising from 1500 m below sea level.
+The Western group are one of the three groups of islands that form the Azores archipelago, situated approximately 900 mile west of mainland Portugal.
+It is composed of two islands-Flores and Corvo.
+The islands situated on the North American Plate, on the other side of the Mid-Atlantic Ridge.
 Flores measures 141.7 km2 by area, and consists of rugged, mountainous terrain marked by deep ravines and coastal cliffs.
-It reaches its highest elevation at Morro Alto at 914 m, and hosts the lush Laurisilva woodlands.
+It reaches its highest elevation at Morro Alto at 914 m.
 Corvo measures 17.13 km2 by area and consists of a single extinct volcano peaking at Monte Gordo, featuring a 300 m‑deep crater lake.
 Both islands form part of a designated a UNESCO Biosphere Reserve.
 The resident population of Flores was recorded as 3,791 inhabitants in 2011, divided among the municipalities of Santa Cruz and Lajes das Flores.